AlterLabAlterLab

 advancedAdvancedOptionsOptionalAdvanced options: render_js, screenshot, generate_pdf, ocr, use_proxy, markdown, wait_condition

-cost_controlsCostControlsOptionalCost controls: max_credits, max_tier, prefer_cost, prefer_speed, fail_fast
+cost_controlsCostControlsOptionalCost controls: max_cost, max_tier, prefer_cost, prefer_speed, fail_fast

 force_refreshbooleanOptionalBypass cache and force fresh scrapeDefault: false